oceanprotocol/provider/API.md

 Parameters

+For published assets:
 ```
-    type: String, either "url" or "asset"
+{
     did: String, DID of the dataset
-    hash: String, hash of the file
-    url: String, URL of the file
-    serviceId: String, ID of the service the datatoken is attached to
+    serviceId: String, ID of the service
+}
 ```
+For file objects,see https://docs.oceanprotocol.com/core-concepts/did-ddo#files

 Returns:
 Json document file info object